At a glance

 - Annual Subscription: $199 per month at full price.
 Each year, the subscription renews on the date of initiation; for example, subscriptions that begin on June 10 renew on June 10 each year.

-- Discounted Annual Subscription: $99 per month.
-This is a limited-time introductory offer available to new customers only.
+- Discounted Annual Subscription: $99 per year for the first year.
+This is a limited-time introductory offer available to new members only.

 All subscriptions renew at then-current rates.
-For instance, should the full-price annual subscription increase from $199 to $219 while your subscription is active, you’ll be charged the new membership fee of $219 at your next renewal date.
+For instance, should the full-price annual membership increase from $199 to $219 while your subscription is active, you’ll be charged the new membership fee of $219 at your next renewal date.

-Motley Fool doesn’t refund or prorate canceled subscriptions, except for a 30-day money-back guarantee on annual subscriptions.
-However, subscribers may apply balances remaining on canceled subscriptions to other Motley Fool premium service subscriptions.
+Motley Fool doesn’t refund or prorate canceled subscriptions, except for a 30-day money-back guarantee on annual memberships.
+However, members may apply balances remaining on canceled subscriptions to other Motley Fool premium service subscriptions.

 Here is what you get with your Motley Fool Stock Advisor subscription:

 1. New Recommendations

-Each month, Stock Advisor subscribers receive two “new recommendations,” one each from Motley Fool co-founders David and Tom Gardner.
+Each month, Motley Fool subscribers receive two “new recommendations,” one each from Motley Fool co-founders David and Tom Gardner.